-(I published this article back in 2013, but I still believe that it can bring value to many english-speaking consultants.)
+(I published this article back in 2013, but I still believe that it can bring value to many consultants.)

 How’s the product or initiative coming along?